The latest Wisconsin ArtsJobs, most recent posted first:

 Intern positions, Arts Wisconsin, Madison, WI (ongoing)

-Now accepting applications for spring semester 2018
+Now accepting applications for summer and fall semesters 2018

 Arts Wisconsin is an independent statewide organization with the mission to serve the people of Wisconsin and enrich communities as the voice for the arts.
 Arts Wisconsin advances the creative economy, integrates the arts and creativity in education, educates entrepreneurs and activists, and engages policy-makers and the public as a catalyst and convener for dialogue, information, and action.Arts Wisconsin is currently seeking creative, self-motivated communication, engagement and social media interns with strong writing, interviewing, and journalism skills as well as experience with social media, design, and marketing.
 Intern responsibilities include working on the organization’s communication plan, overseeing the writing and editing of the News from Arts Wisconsin monthly e-newsletter, coordinating social media platforms, and assisting with research projects, website maintenance, and fundraising and outreach/engagement programs.
 The ideal intern has an interest in the arts, arts education, politics and civic issues, community engagement, and cultural and creative development.
 We are particularly interested in students with film/video expertise and interest to assist in the development and production of promotional and educational videos.
 Preferred skills include graphic design and visual promotion.
 This is an unpaid internship.
 We offer a meaningful, challenging, and interesting experience and a flexible schedule, and are amenable to a wide range of interests and talents.
 To apply, please send a resume to Anne Katz, Executive Director, firstname.lastname@example.org.